Event schedule

 Registration / Check In

-The Registration / Check in will be at Noosa Marina, Tewantin.
+The Registration / Check in will be at Noosa District Sports Complex.
 It will be open as follows:

 A place to stay – If you’re visiting Noosa make sure you have booked your accommodation well in advance.
 Noosa is a popular place hence it’s smart to plan ahead!